Health officials cautiously optimistic about declining COVID statistics

 On Sunday, yet another official with the White House added his voice to the many positive outlooks echoed by top health experts.

-White House Covid-19 Response Coordinator Jeffrey Zients told CNN, "I would say we are turning the corner."
+White House COVID-19 Response Coordinator Jeffrey Zients told CNN, "I would say we are turning the corner."

 However, Zients also reiterated the importance of seeing even more people in the US become vaccinated.